Microsoft/azure-docs.cs-cz/articles/cognitive-services/translator-speech/quickstarts/java.md

         try {
             System.out.println("Connecting.");
             WebSocketContainer container = ContainerProvider.getWebSocketContainer();
+/* The response message might exceed the default max message size of 65536. */
+            container.setDefaultMaxBinaryMessageBufferSize(131072);
 /* Some code samples show container.connectToServer as returning a Session, but this seems to be false. */
             container.connectToServer(this, new URI(uri));
         } catch (Exception e) {